bsdz/google-drive-remarkable-sync/README.md

 * This is a one way sync from Google Drive to Remarkable.
 * Files greater than 50MB in size are not transferred.
 This appears to be a limit set by reMarkable.
-* Currently, only PDF files are transferred.
-Adding support for EPUB and other types isn't difficult and might be added later.
+* Currently, only PDF and EPub files formats have been tested.
+Other should work as long as reMarkable's Api accepts them